koolquark/nkmedia/doc/janus.md

 ### Listen update

 Once started the session, you can _switch_ to listen to another publisher, but only if it is in the same room.
+Must use type `listen_switch`.

 **Sample**